harrietrc/loadimpact-docs/jekyll/_v4/getting-started/local-test-execution-hello-world.md

 ---
 layout: classic-docs
-title:  Running tests from the command line, using k6 locally - "Hello world"
+title:  Local test execution - "Hello world"
-description: Getting started with k6 and LoadImpact Version 4.0.
-A guide to walkthrough local execution and how it interacts with the LoadImpact cloud service
+description: A guide on how to trigger your first tests from the command line.
+Intended for more advanced users.
 categories: [getting-started]
-order: 9
+order: 5
+redirect_from: /4.0/getting-started/hello-world/
 ---

 ***